-Mount Hood Tragedy: Two Teens Fall 150-Feet To Their Death While Hiking In Oregon
+Mount Hood Tragedy: Two Teens Fall 150 Feet To Their Death While Hiking In Oregon

 — Xoobug Memes???? (@xoogarden) August 15, 2017

 Both Emma Place and Emily Lang graduated from St. Mary’s Academy in Portland in 2016.
 Both of the young women had just finished their first year of college.
-Place attended Gonzaga University in Spokane and Lang was attending classes at Western Washington University in Bellingham, Washington.
+Place attended Gonzaga University in Spokane, and Lang was attending classes at Western Washington University in Bellingham, Washington.

-Last week mountain rescue crews expanded their search and rescue efforts for David O’Sullivan, and Irish hiker who was last spotted along the Pacific Crest Trail in April.
-Two other people have also died this year while climbing or skiing Mount Hood.
+Last week, mountain rescue crews expanded their search and rescue efforts for David O’Sullivan, an Irish hiker who was last spotted along the Pacific Crest Trail in April.
+Two other people have also died this year while climbing or skiing near Mount Hood.

 [Featured Image by Josemaria Toscano/Shutterstock]